There are 2 unemployment indicators in Jersey:

-- registered unemployment: the number of people registered as Actively Seeking Work (ASW) with Customer and Local Services
+The number of people registered as Actively Seeking Work (ASW) with Customer and Local Services (CLS).

-- unemployment rate: the number of registered unemployed as well as people not registered but still seeking work
+The number of registered unemployed and people not registered but still seeking work.

-- on a seasonally adjusted basis, the total number of people registered as actively seeking work (ASW) was 80 lower than at the end of the previous quarter and 310 higher compared with a year earlier
+- on a seasonally adjusted basis, the total number of people registered as actively seeking work (ASW) was 80 higher than at the end of the previous quarter and 20 lower compared with a year earlier

-- the non-seasonally adjusted ASW total was 1,320; this total is 80 lower than at the end of the previous quarter and 310 higher compared with a year earlier
+- the non-seasonally adjusted ASW total was 610; this total is essentially unchanged compared with the end of the previous quarter and 10 lower compared with a year earlier

-- the total number of long-term ASW (registered for more than twelve months) was 450; this total is 60 higher compared with the previous quarter and 200 higher compared with a year earlier
+- the total number of long-term ASW (registered for more than twelve months) was 170; this total is essentially unchanged when compared with the previous quarter and 50 lower compared with a year earlier

 Numbers registered as Actively Seeking Work (ASW)

 The internationally comparable rate is defined by the International Labour Organisation (ILO).
 The ILO unemployment rate measures the proportion of unemployed people in the entire work force.
 It includes people registered as unemployed and those not registered but still seeking work.

 The ILO unemployment rate is measured by the Jersey census and is updated between census years through household surveys.

 In March 2021 the ILO unemployment rate was 3.5%, as measured by the 2021 Jersey census.
 This figure corresponded to 2,058 people being unemployed at that time.